 A NONPROFIT ARTS ORGANIZATION

-ACTIVATE was created to serve as a home for our own cross-disciplinary initiatives and as a platform for the presentation of projects that share the aim of activating people around the urgent issues of our time.
-The organization was conceived with the understanding that a perspective of the world through the arts can connect and communicate ideas that engage with the many pressing concerns of the moment, while also promoting a culture of conscientiousness, a greater awareness of our everyday practices and predispositions, and accordingly, a greater respect for the earth.
+ACTIVATE was created to serve as a home for our own cross-disciplinary initiatives and as a platform for the presentation of projects that share the aim of activating people around the urgent challenges of our times.
+The organization was conceived with the understanding that a perspective of the world through the arts can connect and communicate ideas that engage with today’s pressing issues, while also promoting a culture of conscientiousness, a greater awareness of our everyday practices and predispositions, and accordingly, a greater respect for the earth.

 The future calls for a more active and involved appreciation of the environment alongside an understanding of the balances that our planet requires.